7 injured at Beckham event

 By WANG ZHENGHUA in Shanghai (China Daily)

-A police officer is injured during a stampede when David Beckham visits Shanghai's Tongji University, June 20, 2013.
-[Photo/Icpress]
+Fans gather as David Beckham visits Shanghai's Tongji University, June 20, 2013.
+[Photo/CFP]